The UBKA offers accredited beekeeping training courses to all levels, from absolute beginner to the more advanced.

 The Intermediate Certificate will be awarded only when all three examinations have been passed.

-The fee for this Scientific part of the Course is £100; which covers the 15 evening sessions and the Examination Fee.
+The fee for each of the Scientific and Practical parts of the Course is £140; which covers the 15 evening sessions and the Examination Fee.
 There will be no extra charge this year for the Apiary Practical sessions but charges are envisioned in subsequent years.

 This Senior level Beekeeping course continues building to a higher level on the knowledge of both the scientific and practical aspects of beekeeping with the student also expected to be up to date with modern research on the honeybee, particularly where this research is dealt with in newer textbooks or in lectures that (s)he has attended.